soundyogi/html5-console/README.md

 ## Multi-Context Debugging

-Having issues finding the right log entry again?
+Having issues finding the right log in a flood of logs again?
 Why not create a new console instance that you can use for each context?

 ```javascript
 let instance = new Console('awesome');